 Looking for the best place to get a coffee in Rome?
 Italy is a great place to sample coffee as it is the home of espresso and has a very developed coffee culture.
+If Italian coffee has you wanting to brew your own on the rest of the trip, Laurence’s AeroPress review is a good place to start — it’s what we actually travel with.
 We’ve visited Rome multiple times, and on those visits we’ve drunk a lot of wonderful cups of coffee in the Eternal City.
 So we wanted to share some of our favorite cafés in Rome to get coffee, with a focus on central locations.
 Need a coffee break after a visit to the Pantheon, Piazza Navona, Vatican, Spanish Steps, or Borghese Gallery?
+If you are visiting the Vatican, our guide covers how to send mail from the Vatican post office.
 We got you covered.
-These locations vary from simple local cafes to a 18 century upscale historical coffeehouse to a former artist studio!
-Before we get into our cafe recommendations, we’ll first share a number of tips and advice on ordering and drinking coffee in Rome, including typical coffee drinks, how to order coffee in Rome,… Read the rest
+These locations… Read the rest

 Archives for September 2018